-Canine aggression is a serious problem for dog owners and the most common reason that dogs are referred to companion animal specialists.
+Canine aggression is a serious problem for dog owners and a common reason that dogs are referred to as companion animal behavioral specialists.
 When a dog behaves aggressively toward people or other animals that approach valued objects such as a toy, treat, or food, the behavior is described as possession aggression.
 If you determine that this is the cause of your dog's aggression, you may be able to modify your pet's behavior.

 What Is Possession Aggression in Dogs?